RishiRaj22/erp_hanged_till_death/README.md

 # ERP Hanged till Death
+## A new and better online version is available on https://github.com/RishiRaj22/erp_web
 Tired of pressing hundreds of buttons like a baboon just for accessing your attendance.
 Just use this script to make life a bit less painful.

 Here is how it works